ShannaBadhesha/Final_project/README.md

 plotPCA(vsd, intgroup=c("condition", "type"))
 ```
 ![png](Graphs/graph_14.png)
+Some grouping of the radiation and non-radiation treament in upper second quadrant.
+Some grouping of the non-radiation treatments in the bottom left.
+PC1 has 20% variance and PC2 only has 11%.

 ### Likelihood ratio test
 DESeq2 offers two kinds of hypothesis tests: the Wald test, where we use the estimated standard error of a log2 fold change to test if it is equal to zero, and the likelihood ratio test (LRT).
 The LRT examines two models for the counts, a full model with a certain number of terms and a reduced model, in which some of the terms of the full model are removed.
 The test determines if the increased likelihood of the data using the extra terms in the full model is more than expected if those extra terms are truly zero.